Working as a Functional Assessor: A viable career option?

 As mentioned at the beginning of the article, type ‘doctor’ into any job search, and ‘functional assessor’ will likely show up with a link to the agency that is advertising the role… Your first contact may be with an agency, or you can apply directly.

-It’s worth noting that Functional Assessors work on behalf of, not for, the DWP.
-You will be employed by a company called ‘Maximus’, which is a private company who are subcontracted to deliver this service.
+It’s worth noting that usually Functional Assessors work on behalf of, not for, the DWP.
+However there are roles available directly with the DWP.

 Is this the right choice for me?